contains the active ingredient dosulepin (dothiepin) hydrochloride

 in body temperature, extremely high blood pressure and severe convulsions.

-If you are not sure whether you have been taking a MAOI medicine, ask your doctor
+Ask your doctor or pharmacist if you are not sure if you have been taking a MAOI medicine.

 MAOIs are medicines used to treat depression and symptoms of Parkinson's disease,